draperlaboratory/pdf2sqlite/README.md

 Some design guidelines:

 1. Pass the database schema to the LLM.
-It will contain some comments that describe the different columns.
+The schema will contain some comments that describe the different columns.

 2. To get the most of the database, you will probably want to write a tool that your LLM can call to convert binary pdf and image data stored in the